Meet the Team

 Emmanuel Amoakohene is Head of Statistics at BEAMA

-Head of Building Electrical Services
+Director or Member Services and Head of Building Electrical Systems:

 Kevin joined BEAMA in September 2018, taking on the role of Portfolio Manager for the Underfloor Heating, Water Treatment, Water Softeners, Electric Heating & Hot Water and more recently the Water Safety and Hygiene Groups.
 Prior to joining BEAMA Kevin spent the last 10 years working within the homes division of Honeywell.
 Responsible for product management and application support with a team of product specialists reporting to him.
 This across an ever growing and very technical group of products and in a very dynamic market.
 Prior to his time at Honeywell, Kevin has held marketing, product management and engineering roles across a number of manufacturing companies.
 This wide spread of experience, across several industries, gives him a very commercial and real life view of the products and markets that BEAMA represents and will allow BEAMA to bring real value to the members it represents in these groups.